twumm/log-analysis-project/README.md

 1. Clone the newsdb.py file into a folder on your local machine.
 2. Ensure you have the newsdata.sql file in the same folder(the vagrant folder) as the newsdb.py script.
 3. Run **psql newsdata.sql** to access the news database.
-4. Finallt, run **python newsdb.py** for the script to display the results.
+4. Finally, run **python newsdb.py** for the script to display the results.